The Man Without a Body: Critical reception

+The Monthly Film Bulletin wrote: "This remarkable shocker piles its horrors up with such extravagant bathos that it finally achieves an almost surrealist quality of absurdity.
+Script, direction and playing are banal and amateurish; while a new foreign actress, Nadja Regin gives a performance of joyous inadequacy, quite in keeping with the general atmosphere."

 American critical reception of The Man Without a Body is somewhat difficult to judge because of a paucity of reviews.
-While Warren notes that 'reviews are scarce', he is nevertheless able to refer to a handful of contemporary reviews.
-According to him, The Monthly Film Bulletin said that the movie's 'script, direction and playing are banal and amateurish'.
-He also comments that Don Willis, in his book Horror and Science Fiction Films, wrote that its 'fancy directorial touches' were 'wasted on a story which reaches awesome heights of ludicrousness' and that in A Heritage of Horror, British author David Pirie called the film a 'particularly ludicrous piece'.
+While Warren notes that "reviews are scarce", he is nevertheless able to refer to a handful of contemporary reviews.
+He comments that Don Willis, in his book Horror and Science Fiction Films, wrote that its 'fancy directorial touches' were 'wasted on a story which reaches awesome heights of ludicrousness' and that in A Heritage of Horror, British author David Pirie called the film a 'particularly ludicrous piece'.

-British critic John Hamilton calls the movie a 'confusing and confused tale', citing its 'lack of logical plotting and paper-thin characterisation' and its 'unintentionally hilarious script'.
-He writes that the film 'managed to slip below the radar of most film reviewers' in the UK, then 'sank without a trace'.
+British critic John Hamilton calls the movie a "confusing and confused tale", citing its 'lack of logical plotting and paper-thin characterisation' and its 'unintentionally hilarious script'.
+He writes that the film 'managed to slip below the radar of most film reviewers' in the UK, then "sank without a trace".

 Another British critic, Phil Hardy, writes that 'the direction by Saunders and Wilder (the brother of Billy) is decidedly pedestrian but the delirium of the central idea survives even its awkward articulation.
 The film, though not a great financial success, sparked off a number of similar re-animated head films, including [the West German] The Head (1959) and the [American] fantasy, The Thing That Couldn't Die (1958)'.